 Mr. Pelossof.
-On May 5, 2004, Mr. Pelossof and the Company entered into an employment agreement, effective May 10, 2004, which terminates on May 10, 2007.
-Pursuant to the employment agreement Mr. Pelossof serves as the Vice President of Sales, Marketing, and Business Development of the Company and is entitled to receive a base compensation of \$120,000 per year, with annual salary increases of not less than five percent, and subject to periodic review by the Board of Directors of the Company.
-Mr. Pelossof is eligible to participate in any profit sharing, stock option, retirement plan, medical and/or hospitalization plan, and/or other benefit plans except for disability and life insurance that the Company may from time to time place in effect for the Company's executives during the term of Mr. Pelossof's employment agreement is terminated by the Company without cause, or if Mr. Pelossof terminates his employment agreement for a reasonable basis, including within 12 months of a change in control, the Company is required to pay as severance Mr. Pelossof's salary for six months.
-Mr. Pelossof has agreed for a period of two years after the termination of his employment with the Company not to induce customers, agents, or other sources of distribution of the Company's business under contract or doing business with the Company to terminate, reduce, alter, or divert business with or from the Company.
+On May 5, 2004, Mr. Pelossof and the Company entered into an employment agreement, effective May 10, 2004, which was scheduled to terminate on May 10, 2007.
+Pursuant to the employment agreement, Mr. Pelossof served as the Vice President of Sales, Marketing and Business Development of the Company.
+On June 15, 2006, the Board of Directors amended this agreement, and increased Mr. Pelossof's salary from a base compensation of \$120,000 per year, to a base salary of \$170,000 per year.
+Mr. Pelossof was also eligible for a bonus of up to 25% of his salary, consisting of (i) a bonus of up to 12.5% of his salary that was at the complete discretion and determination of the Board of Directors, and (ii) a bonus of up to an additional 12.5% of his salary that would be determined based upon revenue and earnings performance criteria established each year by the Board of Directors.
+Mr. Pelossof was also eligible to participate in any profit sharing, stock option, retirement plan, medical and/or hospitalization plan, and/or other benefit plans except for disability and life insurance that the Company from time to time had in place for the Company's executives during the term of Mr. Pelossof's employment agreement.
+If Mr. Pelossof's employment agreement was terminated by the Company without cause, or if Mr. Pelossof terminated his employment agreement for a reasonable basis, including within 12 months of a change in control, the Company was required to pay as severance Mr. Pelossof's salary for six months.
+Mr. Pelossof agreed for a period of two years after the termination of his employment with the Company not to induce customers, agents, or other sources of distribution of the Company's business under contract or doing business with the Company, and not to terminate, reduce, alter, or divert business with or from the Company.
+Mr. Pelossof voluntarily resigned from the Company effective January 31, 2007.